 61 Pages Posted: 18 Mar 2016 Last revised: 17 Aug 2020

 Date Written: January 3, 2019

-We show that financial markets can affect political outcomes.
-Specifically, we study the effects of municipal bond ratings on gubernatorial and mayoral elections in the United States.
-We find that incumbent politicians in upgraded municipalities experienced an increase in their vote shares.
-Our evidence is consistent with ratings affecting elections directly by improving voter perceptions of the quality of incumbents, and indirectly by improving local economic conditions.
-We identify these effects by exploiting exogenous variation in municipal bond ratings due to Moody's recalibration of its scale in 2010.
+We show that credit rating agencies can influence political elections.
+We find that incumbent political parties experience an increase in their vote shares following municipal bond upgrades.
+The evidence is consistent with rating agencies affecting elections indirectly through an expansion of local governments' debt capacity and directly through an impact on voters' perceptions of the quality of incumbent politicians.
+To identify these effects, we examine elections outcomes within neighboring counties by exploiting exogenous variation in municipal bond ratings due to Moody's recalibration of its scale in 2010.

 JEL Classification: D72, G24, H74

 Suggested Citation: Suggested Citation